bhanu-gupta/bubble-pop/Readme.md

 * Background and Overview

     Monkey Bubble Pop is a fun game which is a clone of the classic bubble shooter game.
 Player has to start shooting a new bubble in a direction so as to match the color of 3 or more adjacent bubbles in order to pop them and rescue monkeys which are trapped in bubbles.
-The target is popping out maximum nmber of bubbles to increase the score and also rescue maximum monkeys in order to double the score.
+The target is popping out maximum nmber of bubbles to increase the score and also rescue the target number of monkeys at each level.

     There are 3 levels to this game.
-The first level is easier as the shooter bubble will match the color of the bubbles at the lowest level so as to easily pop them.
+The first level is easy as the shooter bubble will match the color of the bubbles at the lowest level so as to easily pop them.
 The next level will be a little harder as the shooter bubble will not necessarily match the bubbles at the lowest level but the color will match the color of bubbles which are shown in the board.
-The third level is even harder as the shooter ball color can be a totally different color than what is shown on the board.
+The third level is even harder as the board generated will not have many adjacent balls of same color.

 * Functionality and MVP Features